networkit/networkit/README.rst

     pip3 install [--user] networkit

+Depending on your system, you might need to install python3-tk.

 You can remove NetworKit completely by using the command :code:`pip3 uninstall networkit`.

 To check that everything works as expected, open a python terminal and run the following lines: